jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 ## AWS Cloud9

-AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code within a web browser.

 1. Go to the AWS Management Console, select Services then select Cloud9 under Developer Tools.
 1. Select Create environment.